samuel-874/medlogue/README.md

 - **Real-time Communication**: Seamless video consultations and chat messaging.
 - **User-friendly Interface**: Intuitive design for a positive user experience.

-## Contributing
-We welcome contributions!
-If you'd like to contribute to Medlogue, please follow our [Contribution Guidelines](CONTRIBUTING.md).

 ## Issues
 If you encounter any issues or have suggestions, please [open an issue](https://github.com/your-username/Medlogue/issues).